webix-hub/docs/data/desktop/pdfviewer.md

 ####setScale()

-sets a new value for scale
+sets a new value for a zooming scale

 parameters:

 - scale - (string, number) a new scale value
-- update - (boolean) true to update the scale, false otherwise
+- update - (boolean) if true, update scale value on the related toolbar

 The "scale" parameter can be set as: